Assign and complete reviews

 • Needs Attention:

 • If you see this status type, that means there is an error that needs to be addressed.
-Click on the Needs Attention status to see which errors you are dealing with.
-In this case, we can see the warning listed is Self reviews are not allowed.
+Click on the Needs Attention status to see error details.
+In this example, the warning indicates Self reviews are not allowed.

 Here are the errors you may encounter and how to resolve them: